Expensify/App/PERFORMANCE.md

 **Suggested:** [React Performance Profiling](https://calibreapp.com/blog/react-performance-profiling-optimization)

-### Hermes Profiling (iOS and Android only)
+### Hermes Profiling (Android only)

-It's possible, but slightly trickier to profile the JS running on native devices as it does not run in a browser but a JS VM that React Native must spin up first then run the app code.
+It's possible, but slightly trickier to profile the JS running on Android devices as it does not run in a browser but a JS VM that React Native must spin up first then run the app code.
 The VM we are currently using on both Android and iOS is called [Hermes](https://reactnative.dev/docs/profile-hermes) and is developed by Facebook.

 In order to profile with Hermes follow these steps: